 This chana masala can be served in two different styles: with a half-cup of whole-milk yogurt to smooth and soften the flavors, or sans yogurt, served with a squeeze of lemon and a pinch of fresh cilantro.
 I prefer the former, but Brandon leans toward the latter.
 Either way, this dish is even better the second—or third—day.

 She’s so right about the leftovers being better as they age.
 I also agree that it’s lovely served either with or without yogurt; the former is less traditional but more mild, the latter spicier.
 I can go either way, and I tend to vary based on my mood.

 As for serving, I almost always pile the chickpeas over brown rice, but last weekend I happened to have some of my homemade chapatis in the freezer, so I decided to add a few wedges of those, too—with this dish, it’s a shame not to have something to scoop up every last bean!

 I’m so excited to have some of the masala now in my freezer for next week, and to have savored it pretty regularly in the last month.
-A big thanks to Molly for what has become a staple for me, new cooking method aside.
 I hope you’ll enjoy it, too, and look forward to circling back at the end of this long week for the usual roundup.